 - 1. It is recognized that various hazards or job tasks at the same place of employment can be designated as "very high", "high, "medium", or "lower" exposure risk for purposes of application of the requirements of this standard/regulation.
 It is further recognized that various required job tasks prohibit an employee from being able to observe physical distancing from other persons. - 2.
 Factors that shall be considered in determining exposure risk level include, but are not limited to: - a.
-The job tasks being undertaken; the known or suspected presence of the SARS-CoV-2 virus; the presence of a known or suspected COVID-19 person; the number of employees in relation to the size of the work area; the working distance between employees and other employees or persons; the duration and frequency of employee exposure through close contact (i.e., inside of six feet) with other employees or persons (e.g., including shift work exceeding 8 hours per day); - b.
-The type of contact, including potential exposure to the SARS-CoV-2 virus through respiratory droplets in the air; contact with contaminated surfaces or objects, such as tools, workstations, or break room tables, and shared spaces such as shared workstations, break rooms, locker rooms, and entrances/exits to the facility; industries or places of employment where sharing transportation is a common practice, such as ride-share vans or shuttle vehicles, car-pools, and public transportation, etc.5 - E. Reference to the term "employee" in this standard/regulation includes temporary employees and other joint employment relationships, as well as persons in supervisory or management positions with the employer. - F. This standard/regulation may not conflict with requirements and guidelines applicable to businesses set out in any applicable executive order or order of public health emergency.
+The job tasks being undertaken; the work enviorment (e.g. indoors or outdoors); the known or suspected presence of the SARS-CoV-2 virus; the presence of a known or suspected COVID-19 person; the number of employees and/or other persons in relation to the size of the work area; the working distance between employees and other employees or persons; the duration and frequency of employee exposure through close contact (i.e., inside of six feet) with other employees or persons (e.g., including shift work exceeding 8 hours per day); - b.
+The type of contact, including potential exposure to the SARS-CoV-2 virus through respiratory droplets in the air; airborne transmission; as well as transmission by asymptpmatic and presymptomatic individuals; contact with contaminated surfaces or objects, such as tools, workstations, or break room tables, and shared spaces such as shared workstations, break rooms, locker rooms, and entrances/exits to the facility; shared work vehicles; industries or places of employment where sharing transportation is a common practice, such as ride-share vans or shuttle vehicles, car-pools, and public transportation, etc.5 - E. Reference to the term "employee" in this standard/regulation includes temporary employees and other joint employment relationships, as well as persons in supervisory or management positions with the employer.